mozilla/video-bg-play/README.md

 ### Fullscreen API

-The add-on freezes the properties upon the first fullscreen request.
-The properties are:

-* `document.fullscreenEnabled`: `true`
-* `document.fullscreen`: `true`
-* `document.fullscreenElement`: the element that enters fullscreen

-The first `fullscreenchange` event is allowed to passed through as usual.
-Subsequent `fullscreenchange` events are blocked to keep the returned value of the API in the fullscreen state, even when the page exits the fullscreen.
+The add-on doesn't generally override the Fullscreen API because at the moment this is not required and the original implementation caused some broken UI after existing fullscreen.
+As a site-specific workaround, we do however block `fullscreenchange` events on Vimeo to prevent playback from stopping when exiting fullscreen.

 ## Sites